 So, you’re starting to plan a big long distance move.
 Congratulations!
 But, between rental trucks, moving pods, and professional moving services, it’s easy to feel overwhelmed right from the start.

-As a long distance moving company, we’ve helped thousands of families through their own moving process.
+As a long distance moving company, National Van Lines has helped thousands of families complete successful long distance moves across the country.
 However, we know that each circumstance is unique, and that there’s not one right way to move.
-Whether you use a moving company like National Van Lines, or choose a different option, each choice has its own unique pros and cons.
+Whether you use a trusted long distance moving company or choose a different option, each choice has its own unique pros and cons.

 Rental trucks come in various sizes to fit different needs, from moving a small apartment to managing the move for a multi-bedroom house.
 Many people choose this route for the cost savings.
 However, keep in mind that it does require careful planning, physical effort, and a willingness to get behind the wheel of a larger vehicle.